MRU-CSIS-3512-202201-001/asg-01-instructions/FAQ.md

 More recent questions will be near the top.

+#### Q. Do I need to use the API for milestone 5?

+> _A.
+Nope - it's still a milestone 6 kind of thing.
+But if you wanted to start using it "early", that's fine._

 #### Q. Is the title search (on the Main View) looking for matches at the start of the title?
 Or ANYWHERE in the title?

 > _A.
 Anywhere in the title (and of course, case insensitive)._

 #### Q. Do the IMDB and TMDB links have to open up a new window?
 Or is a new tab enough?